The 1-Minute Rental Scam Detection Test

 How to Share Documents Safely

 Even when dealing with a legitimate letting agent, how you share your documents matters.
-Emailing your passport, bank statements, and payslips creates permanent, unencrypted copies on multiple servers — your email provider, their email provider, and any forwarded copies to referencing teams.
+Emailing your passport, bank statements, and payslips creates permanent, unencrypted copies on multiple servers: your email provider, their email provider, and any forwarded copies to referencing teams.
+None of those copies expire, and none of them are under your control once sent.

 Stop Emailing Sensitive Documents